DDemoNZ/TestTask/README.md

  "names".
 Or you can use other DB name and change it in queries in src/main/java/task/db/UserDao .java.

-Valid "in memory" login&pass are: "userDto" - "pass" and "admin" - "admin".
+Valid "in memory" login&pass are: "user" - "pass" and "admin" - "admin".
 There are in Secrets class.
 For SMTP service change "email" and "password" (Mb change message subject) in src/main/java/task /smtp/SmtpService.java.